 - Chop all of the herbs and leaves, keeping the arugula separate from the mint and basil combination.
 Set aside.

 - Cook the peas and pasta separately.
-The peas will finish before the pasta and when they do, drain them and cook over a low heat with 1 tbsp of the oil, along with the chopped mint and basil.
+The peas will finish before the pasta and when they do, drain them and cook over a low heat with 1 tablespoon of the oil, along with the chopped mint and basil.

 - When the pasta is cooked to your liking, drain and toss well with the pea mixture and the rest of the ingredients (plus salt and pepper to taste).
 Add the lemon juice and red wine vinegar last and serve warm or cold (this would make a lovely cold pasta salad picnic dish).